zwiebert/tronferno-fhem/README.md

   --scan            scan the current FHEM logfile for received Fernotron commands
-    -f FILE         use this fhem log file insted of default -v=N            set verbose level of SIGNALduino (must be at least 4 to receive commands)
+    -f FILE         use this fhem log file insted of default -v=N            set verbose level of SIGNALduino.
+Must be at least level 4 to make it work.
 ```